Fully-Dynamic and Kinetic Conflict-Free Coloring of Intervals with Respect to Points: Online conflict-free colorings

 \end{proof}

-\begin{remark} Our main interest in this paper is in deterministic algorithms.
+\paragraph{Non-deterministic.} Our main interest in this paper is in deterministic algorithms.
 For the online case, we note that there is a randomized algorithm that uses~$O(\log n)$ colors with high probability.
 This follows from the general technique of Bar-Noy~\etal~\cite{barnoy-ocf-10}, who present an online algorithm for so-called $k$-degenerate hypergraphs that uses $O(k\log n)$ colors with high probability.
-A hypergraph~$H=(V,E)$ is called~\emph{$k$-degenerate} if for every subset~$V'\subseteq V$ of vertices, and for every ordering~$v_1, \ldots, v_i$ of~$V'$, the following holds:~$\sum_{j=1}^i \deg_{D[1,\ldots, j]}(v_j) \leqslant k|V'|$, where~$\deg_{D[1,\ldots, j]}(v_j)$ denotes the degree of~$v_j$ in the Delaunay graph of~$H[v_1,\ldots, v_j]$ (the Delaunay graph of a hypergraph is the subhypergraph on all vertices containing exactly hyperedges of size 2).
+A hypergraph~$H=(V,E)$ is called~\emph{$k$-degenerate} if for every subset~$V'\subseteq V$ of vertices, and for every ordering~$v_1, \ldots, v_i$ of~$V'$, the following holds:~$\sum_{j=1}^i \deg_{D[1,\ldots, j]}(v_j) \leqslant k|V'|$, where~$\deg_{D[1,\ldots, j]}(v_j)$ denotes the degree of~$v_j$ in the Delaunay graph of~$H[v_1,\ldots, v_j]$ (the Delaunay graph of a hypergraph is the subhypergraph on all vertices containing the hyperedges of size 2).
 To apply their result it suffices to show that the hypergraph generated by intervals is 2-degenerate, which can be done using an amortized counting of the number of new Delaunay edges at each insertion as follows.

-Let~$v_1,\ldots, v_i$ be a sequence of intervals inserted in that order.
+\begin{theorem} Given an online sequence of intervals we can maintain a conflict free coloring of this sequence using $O(\log n)$ colors with high probability. \end{theorem} \begin{proof} To apply the result of Bar-Noy \etal Let~$I_1,\ldots, I_i$ be a sequence of intervals inserted in that order.
 Each time an interval is inserted, each endpoint~$p$ is labelled (or relabelled) 0, 1, or 2, depending if the region of the real line immediately to the right of~$p$ is covered by zero, one, or two or more intervals respectively.
-Now it suffice to notice two things: first, the label can only increase over time, second, each time a Delaunay edge appears, at least one endpoint label becomes~2 (either a 1 is turned into a 2, or one of the endpoints of the new interval is immediately labelled 2).
-Therefore, there cannot be more Delaunay edges created than the number of endpoints.
-Note that the rightmost endpoint is labelled 1 at the end of the insertions sequence, matching the nested lower bound. \end{remark}
+Now it suffices to notice two things: first, the label can only increase over time, second, each time a Delaunay edge appears, at least one endpoint label becomes~2 (either a 1 is turned into a 2, or one of the endpoints of the new interval is immediately labelled 2).
+Therefore, there cannot be more Delaunay edges created than the number of endpoints. \end{proof}